City of Whyalla

 The City of Whyalla (formally The Corporation of the City of Whyalla) is a local government area in South Australia, located at the north-east corner of the Eyre Peninsula.
 It was established in 1970, replacing the town commission, which had been running the town previously.
 The district is mostly industrial, with many large companies having factories in the city.

 Suburbs and localities

 As of 2015 and following a number of changes to boundaries and locality/suburb names in the years 2010 to 2014, the City of Whyalla consisted of the following suburbs and localities: Backy Point, Cowleds Landing, Douglas Point, Douglas Point South, False Bay, Fitzgerald Bay, Middleback Range (part), Mullaquana, Murninnie Beach, Point Lowly, Point Lowly North, Port Bonython, Whyalla, Whyalla Barson, Whyalla Jenkins, Whyalla Norrie, Whyalla Playford and Whyalla Stuart.

 Two parcels of land within the City of Whyalla have been placed outside of the local government area into the unincorporated area of South Australia.
 These are parts of False Bay and Whyalla Barson both associated with the Whyalla Steelworks and the east end of Mullaquana.
-These parcels of land are considered by the Government of South Australia to "strategically important to the state" due to their role in the production cycle of steel.
+These parcels of land are considered by the Government of South Australia to be "strategically important to the state" due to their role in the production cycle of steel.